HumzaMKhan/SimpleToDo/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* Planning to add soon!

 ## Video Walkthrough